Old Scatness: Structures west of the broch

 To the western (seaward) side of the broch the limits of the settlement have been established.
 The dominant feature was a large circular aisled roundhouse (Structure 12) around 10 metres in diameter.
 The walls of this building stand over 2 metres high in places.
 West of this was a second building, which is less well preserved.
 South of Structure 12 was another roundhouse (Structure 14) of a similar size but oval in shape.
 North of Structure 12 was another range of buildings, including one with a set of seven (possibly originally eight or more) small 'cupboards' let into the interior wall.
 East of this building and closer to the broch, a circular inward-tilting arrangement of stones appeared to be the partially collapsed top of the roof of a corbelled cell.

 Structures east of the broch

 A slightly later roundhouse (Structure 21), east of the broch, had the greatest diameter of any of the buildings on site: approximately 12 metres internally.
 It seems originally to have had short piers, later rebuilt as long thin ones.
 There was also a later wheelhouse to the southeast of the broch (Structure 11).
 A multi-cellular semi-subterranean building (Structure 5) was inserted into the fill of Structure 21, and is considered to be characteristic of 'Pictish' architecture.

 Later use

-The later Iron Age buildings have yielded Viking-period artefacts suggesting Norse reuse of the buildings.
-The site was also used in post-medieval times with a 17th-century barn and corn-drier having been discovered.
-On the north side of the site was a crofthouse of mid-19th-century construction.
+After the end of its Iron Age occupation, the remains at Old Scatness did not disappear from the landscape.
+The stone walls and grassy mounds remained visible for centuries, and later communities reused parts of the settlement.
+Archaeologists have recovered Viking Age artefacts from several of the earlier buildings, showing that Norse settlers reused structures from the older Iron Age settlement.

+Old Scatness lies at the southern tip of Mainland, Shetland, close to the multi period settlement at Jarlshof and the Iron Age promontory fort at Ness of Burgi.
+For later inhabitants of the area, the broch mound and surrounding stone ruins remained visible features in the landscape.

+By the early modern period the ruins had become part of the agricultural landscape.
+Excavations have revealed the remains of a 17th-century barn and corn drier built among the earlier structures.
+Prehistoric stone buildings in the Northern Isles were often reused in this way, with later farmers incorporating existing walls and stonework into agricultural buildings.

+By the mid 19th century, a crofthouse had been built on the north side of the site.
+The broch mound and surrounding ruins continued to influence patterns of settlement and land use in the area even after their original purpose had passed from local memory.